 Depending on deployment, there are three different types of Learning Management Systems:

-LMS solutions vary as oranges to lemons, but they do belong to the same family and share common features and purposes.
+LMS solutions vary as oranges are to lemons, but they do belong to the same family and share common features and purposes.
 A good LMS solution should help you do the following basic processes:

 In addition, the features below make an LMS solution more robust, but they usually cost more, so skip them if the budget is tight:

-What is really precious about LMSs is that they offer accurate and simple evaluation mechanisms, and keep records which can determine the overall success of the team and lead to smarter decisions.
+What is really precious about LMSs is that they offer accurate and simple evaluation mechanisms, and keep records, which can determine the overall success of the team and lead to smarter decisions.
 The cost and time loss of traditional learning are eliminated, because attendance is made easy, and materials are accessible anywhere, at any time.

 These are exciting features you might come across in newer or more established LMS solutions.
-Many of these trends will likely be the standard in future LMS solutions, so pay a close attention to them.
+Many of these trends will likely be the standard in future LMS solutions, so pay close attention to them.